-Reject satellite measurements with low C/No Satellites with low C/No will not be decoded.
+Reject satellite measurements with low C/No

+Satellites with C/N0 values below the threshold will not be decoded.
+This option is not recommended.

-Re-compute receiver position and clock offset GrafNav requires valid clock shift data, while GrafNet requires position records.
+Re-compute receiver position and clock offset

+GrafNav requires valid clock shift data, while GrafNet requires position records.
 Enable this option if the clock shift data is corrupt, or if positions records are not present.

-Reject epoch if receiver clock offset is missingData is unusable if clock offset is missing.
+Reject epoch if receiver clock offset is missing

+Data is unusable if clock offset is missing.
 Clock offset can be re-computed using GPBView.